-Moreover, the military recognizes that by limiting combat to organized armies, the law of war promotes a vital system of command responsibility.
+The military recognizes that by limiting combat to organized armies, the law of war promotes a vital system of command responsibility.
 See, e.g., AP I, art.
 43; Land Warfare Manual, ¶ 501.
 Specifically, the military chain of command exposes combatants to the sanctions of both international law and domestic military discipline, and ensures that military superiors are also held responsible by virtue of their command responsibility.
 Id.
-These enforceable disciplinary procedures, as well as training in the law of armed conflict, make it less likely that violations of the law of war will occur-as they did at Abu Ghraib-than if non-accountable persons engage in combatant activities.
-Military leaders like amici recognize that maintaining systems of accountability and clear command responsibility is thus critical to the U.S. military's lawful participation in any armed conflict.
-Likewise, military leaders like amici firmly believe that fidelity to law-of-war principles furthers the United States' commitment to humane treatment, and ultimately preserves the hard-earned reputation and strength of this country's armed forces.
+These enforceable disciplinary procedures, as well as training in the law of armed conflict, make it less likely that violations of the law of war will occur - as they did at Abu Ghraib - than if non-accountable persons engage in combatant activities.
+Military leaders like amici recognize that maintaining systems of accountability and clear command responsibility is thus critical to the U.S. military's lawful - as well as effective - participation in any armed conflict.
+Likewise, military leaders like amici firmly believe that fidelity to law-of-war principles furthers the United States' commitment to humane treatment, and thereby ultimately preserves the hard-earned reputation and strength of this country's armed forces.

-In creating a novel judicial extension of the "combatant activities" provision of the FTCA to cover civilian contractors, the court of appeals ignored meaningful distinctions between combatants and civilians embodied in humanitarian law principles, as well as the experienced judgment of the U.S. military.
-Given the importance of these principles to the strength of the armed services, amici urge this Court to review the lower court's decision.
+In creating a novel judicial extension of the "combatant activities" provision of the FTCA to cover civilian contractors, the Saleh decision ignored meaningful distinctions between combatants and civilians embodied in humanitarian law principles, as well as the experienced judgment of the U.S. military.
+Given the importance of these principles to the strength of the armed services, amici urge this Court to reject the D.C.
+Circuit's approach.